aliffrazak02/login-register/README.md

 # login-register
-user or admin login and registration page using php and mySql
+User or admin login and registration page using php and mySql